 Check out our 5 Expressive Piano Playing Tips below:

 1. Always have a story – Just as adding expression while reading a dictionary would be incredibly difficult, playing a piano piece without some sort of story in mind is just as difficult.
 The story doesn’t have to be extremely detailed, but identifying some sort of situation, scene or character will always inspire your students to play more expressively.
 I like to write “story snippets” directly on the sheet music (sometimes above each phrase).
 For example “The waves began to crash harder and harder against the side of the boat.”

 3. Find Wrist Freedom – Being a fluent reader is key to being an expressive reader.
-In piano, a lot of expressiveness comes not only from mental awareness, but also from physical ability.
-This mean that correcting hand shape, wrist tension, fingering and overall muscle coordination is important.
+In piano, a lot of expressiveness comes not only from mental awareness but also from physical ability.
+This means that correcting hand shape, wrist tension, fingering, and overall muscle coordination is important.
 Find help with wrists in particular here.

 4. Have a Reason – Expressive readers want to be engaging because they want an attentive audience.
 In order to add expressiveness to their playing, your piano students need to have a reason to do so!